Playing Pressure Points

 Taking this information into account, you can create your own custom performance routines: one for serving and one for receiving.

-- bouncing the ball a specific number of times
+- Bouncing the ball a specific number of times and then executing

 The mental components to consider are:

-- redirecting your attention to strategy for next point
+- Redirecting your attention to strategy for the next point

 Your mental routine and physical routine should be uniform and utilized in the same way each point, regardless of the game score, the set score, or the match score.